Mountain Stage: Format

 The radio show begins with its theme, "Simple Song", written and performed by founding host Larry Groce.
 Under the influence of Groce's tenure as artistic director, the program showcases diverse music, from the traditional to the brand new, including roots music to indie rock and jazz.
 Usually, five musical guests will appear on any given show.

 Among the luminaries who appeared on Mountain Stage before they were famous or whose first national-exposure in the US on Mountain Stage are Sarah McLachlan, Norah Jones, Crash Test Dummies, Barenaked Ladies, Ben Harper, Paula Cole, Nickel Creek, Cassandra Wilson, Counting Crows, and Phish.
 In April 1991, R.E.M. appeared on the show, bringing national attention to the West Virginia-based program.

 Over the years, the show has featured such international luminaries as Tori Amos, Phish, Barenaked Ladies, Toad the Wet Sprocket, Cake, Galactic, Bruce Hornsby, the Derek Trucks Band, Chris Thile, Bell X-1, Judy Collins, They Might Be Giants, Norah Jones, Hubert Sumlin & Pinetop Perkins, Charles Brown, Martina McBride, Little Big Town, Amos Lee, Joan Baez, Patti Smith, Jakob Dylan and Regina Spektor, as well as Mattea, Tim O'Brien and over a hundred West Virginia artists.

 Distribution

-Mountain Stage is heard on over 270 NPR stations nationwide, as of February 2021.
+Mountain Stage is heard on over 270 NPR stations nationwide, as of June 2024.
 The full-length show is available on demand as a podcast.
 Select guest artist segments, including songs not heard on the radio, are posted at the NPR Music website.
 Video performances of select shows can be found on the West Virginia channel at LiveSessions.NPR.org.

-Twenty-seven albums compiling live performances from the Mountain Stage series have also been released on Blue Plate Records, a division of Oh Boy!
-Records, and are still available through Amazon.com.
+Thirty albums compiling live performances from the Mountain Stage series have also been released on Blue Plate Music, a division of Oh Boy Records, and are still available through Amazon.com.

+In 2024 the vinyl club, Heady Wax Fiends, pressed a limited release blue/green swirl colored vinyl of the compilation album: Live From Mountain Stage - Outliers & Outlaws featuring live performances from artists such as Wilco, Molly Tuttle, Tyler Childers, Margo Price, Gillian Welch & David Rawlings, John Prine, Steve Earle, Bela Fleck & Abigail Washington, Sierra Ferrell, Jason Isbell and the 400 Unit.

 In 2008, NPR signed an exclusive on-line distribution deal with Mountain Stage.